-Panic disorder differs from an anxiety disorder in that anxiety disorder is often the result of a situation that can trigger feelings of anxiety and fear, that can lead to panic or anxiety attacks.
-Panic disorder does not require a triggering event, assaulting an individual as they calming go about their day.
+Panic disorder differs from anxiety disorder in that anxiety disorder is often the result of a situation that can trigger feelings of anxiety and fear, that can lead to panic or anxiety attacks.
+Panic disorder does not require a triggering event, assaulting an individual as they calmly go about their day.
 For this reason, it is important to recognize the difference between anxiety and panic attacks.
 A psychiatrist can help you assess your condition and make a diagnosis of either anxiety or panic disorder.

 The Symptoms Of A Panic Attack

 - Trouble swallowing

 - Difficulty breathing

 - Shortness of breath

 - Feeling faint

 - Hot flashes or chills